geludwig/abb-externally-guided-motion/README.md

 ### Download Project
 ```
 git clone https://github.com/geludwig/abb-externally-guided-motion
-cd abb-externally-guided-motion/
+cd abb-externally-guided-motion/egmdemo
 ```
 ### Google Protobuf
 The EGM API is based on Google Protobuf.
 To build the *libprotobuf.a* lib, use the following commands.
+Check that the current dir is *egmdemo/ * !
 ```
 git clone -b v28.2 https://github.com/protocolbuffers/protobuf.git
 cd protobuf/